-The total development costs for the single-family projects that we have financed are reasonable and consistent with industry benchmarks.
-Table 2 shows the median cost per home by location and activity for developments that we have financed over the last eight years.
+The total development costs for the single-family projects that we have financed are reasonable and consistent with industry benchmarks for moderately-sized, average-class homes.
+Table 2 shows the median cost per home by location and activity for developments that we have financed over the last ten years, adjusted for residential development inflation.